matt40k/matt40k.uk/content/posts/2019-01-22-auto-refresh-powerbi.md

 If you copy the code below into notepad inserting the iframe code then saving it as a .html (for example report.html)

 {{< gist matt40k 390b113c36f245f8ac92bacb17914b1e >}}

+One thing worth changing on the iframe code PowerBI generates is changing the frame size.
+> <iframe width="1140" height="541.25"
+to
+> <iframe width="100%" height="100%"
+This is allow PowerBI to use the full web browser real estate.
+You can ofcourse use F11 to make most web browsers go full screen.
+Great for displaying PowerBI on the big screen!